ARMmbed/hackathon/README.md

 - Food and drinks will also be provided.

 This event is not a competition but a party.
 It is completely free of charge, a great place to meet new, like-minded people and all about having fun!

+### Showcase at Makespace Cambridge

+On Thursday 29th October, Makespace is running a Showcase event at [http://makespace.org/]Makespace - the Cambridge Hackspace/Makerspace.

+All participants from the Hackathon have a free ticket to exhibit, and this event is part of the Festival of Ideas, so there will be a wide audience from both Cambridge University and the town.

+[http://www.meetup.com/Makespace/events/225955983/] Please sign up to come to the event, whether you want to come and see the Makespace showcase or to show off the cool things you've made!